-Java Application is swapping memory, even though the dyno has head room for more
+Java Application is swapping memory even though the dyno not reached it's memory quota.

 In most cases, the swapped memory is connected to off-heap memory that may have been used by external libraries, JNI, and other components.

 If you do not see a degradation of performance, the increase in swap can be ignored.